 Amsterdam isn’t the cheapest city, and we were trying to save euros wherever possible.
 Lots of these activities/ eats were free or cheap, so I’d definitely recommend checking these out if you’re visiting Amsterdam on a budget.

-Here’s my top things to do in Amsterdam if you’re seriously pushed for time and money:
+Here are my top things to do if you’ve only got 24 hours in Amsterdam (and are pushed for money!).

 Things to see and do

 I love green spaces in cities.
 Central Park in NYC, Hyde Park in London etc. are all calm oasis’ in bustling metropolises.
 Amsterdam isn’t quite as busy as these capitals, but Vondelpark is gloriously scenic and well worth taking a time out while exploring the city.
 You can even rent a bike to ride around, which was highly recommended by some of my friends!

 There’s not that many iconic ‘must-sees’ in Amsterdam, and it’s slightly unfair on Europe’s ancient structures to put them on the same level as a marketing campaign.
 But the IAMSTERDAM sign is pretty cool.
 It was derived as a campaign for the Amsterdam Area, to promote tourism in the city.
 It’s now made its way into the vocabulary of locals and visitors alike, who feel the vigour of the city so strongly that they are it.

 There are actually three IAMSTERDAM signs.
 Check them out behind the Rijksmuseum, at the airport and try and catch the third sign, which constantly moves around the city!
 It’s one to get to out of peak hours, so you can catch the best snaps!

 Check out this article if you’re searching for some more free things to do in Amsterdam in the summer.